“May my life be a continual prayer, a long act of love.”

 That would not happen.
 Even as she enjoyed parties and participated in musical galas, Elizabeth’s turn toward Carmel progressed.
 She began to practice contemplative prayer, which greatly helped to tamp down her temper, although her irrepressible nature would still break through.
 Consulting with a Carmelite chaplain as to whether she did in fact have a vocation, Elizabeth found herself tapping her toes, waiting for him to stop talking as his long-winded approval went on and on.
 “I just wanted him to confirm I was on the right track,” she groused.

-Her mother watched as her daughter continued to meet with the prioress and spent a great deal of time at the parish giving lessons in the Catechism to children and adults.
+Her mother watched as her daughter continued to meet with the prioress and spent a great deal of time at the parish giving catechism lessons to children and adults.
 As her twenty-first birthday loomed, Elizabeth’s mother knew her defeat was coming.

 When it came, Elizabeth—with courtesy and real compassion for her mother’s pain—insisted she be permitted to live the life she was called to; in August of 1901, two weeks after turning twenty-one, she claimed her birthday present, walking into Carmel with her mother and her sister and then bidding them a loving adieu as she passed into the cloister.

 There Elizabeth, like Thérèse before her, burned through Carmel like a bottle rocket, riding twin fuses of suffering and abandonment to the divine will.
-She soared—too fast and too bright to remain behind monastic walls—disappearing into Christ as “Laudem Gloriae,” the praise of his glory.
+She soared—disappearing into Christ as “Laudem Gloriae,” the praise of his glory.

 She lived only five years after entering Carmel, succumbing to the ravages of Addison’s Disease at age twenty-six, but she clearly made the most of her time there, advancing in wisdom and becoming an astounding teacher of the ways of love through her published letters.

-I cannot tell you how many times I have uttered some variation of these words at the start of a petition for a friend, and have later heard that at precisely that moment, there was an easement of suffering and anxiety.
+I cannot tell you how many times I have uttered some variation of these words at the start of a petition for a friend, and have later heard that at precisely that moment, there was an easing of suffering and anxiety.
 Perhaps healing did not come, but something of Christ did.
 “I felt it,” friends would say.
-“Suddenly, my wife said she felt upheld and comforted…”
+“Suddenly, my wife said she felt upheld and comforted.”

 “Believe that He loves you.
 He wants to help you Himself in the struggles which you must undergo.
 Believe in His Love, His exceeding Love.”